-- the event/meeting must have a clear educational content; it should be the programme that attracts delegates to attend and not the associated hospitality or venue - the content must be appropriate and relevant to attendees - the venue must be appropriate and conducive to the main purpose of the event/meeting; lavish, extravagant or deluxe venues must not be used - any associated subsistence (food and drink), accommodation and travel costs must be strictly limited to the main purpose of the event/meeting, must be of secondary consideration and must be appropriate and not out of proportion to the occasion (see Clause 10.7) - companies must not sponsor, support or organise entertainment (such as sporting or leisure activities, etc) - any hospitality provided must not extend to an accompanying person unless that person qualifies as a proper delegate or participant at the meeting in their own right.
-In exceptional cases of established clear health needs of the delegate (eg disability or injury), similar hospitality may be provided for an accompanying person. - 10.2 (New Clause, previously 22.1 SI) No payment may be offered or paid to individuals to compensate merely for the time spent in attending events/meetings.
+- the event/meeting must have a clear educational content; it should be the programme that attracts delegates to attend and not the associated hospitality or venue - the content must be appropriate and relevant to attendees - the venue must be appropriate and conducive to the main purpose of the event/meeting; lavish, extravagant or deluxe venues must not be used - any associated subsistence (food and drink), accommodation and travel costs must be strictly limited to the main purpose of the event/meeting, must be of secondary consideration and must be appropriate and not out of proportion to the occasion (see Clause 10.8) - companies must not sponsor, support or organise entertainment (such as sporting or leisure activities, etc.) - any hospitality provided must not extend to an accompanying person unless that person qualifies as a proper delegate or participant at the meeting in their own right.
+In exceptional cases of established clear health needs of the delegate (e.g. disability or injury), similar hospitality may be provided for an accompanying person.

-- 10.3 (New Clause and part of Clause 27.3) Sponsorship of patient organisations (including individuals representing patient organisations to attend events/meetings) must have a written agreement in place setting out what has been agreed including, where possible, a breakdown of agreed costs.
-(The requirements for the written agreement are set out in Clause 27.2.) - 10.4 (18.3) Attendees of company organised events/meetings may be provided with inexpensive pens, pencils and notepads when required for use at those events/meetings.
+- 10.2 No payment may be offered or paid to individuals to compensate merely for the time spent in attending events/meetings. - 10.3 Sponsorship of patient organisations (including individuals representing patient organisations to attend events/meetings) must have a written agreement in place setting out what has been agreed including, where possible, a breakdown of agreed costs.
+(The requirements for the written agreement are set out in Clause 27.2.) - 10.4 Where a company provides support to an individual health professional or other relevant decision maker to attend an event/meeting there must be a written agreement in place setting out what has been agreed, including the categories of cost such as registration fees, accommodation and/or travel. - 10.5 Attendees of company organised events/meetings may be provided with inexpensive pens, pencils and notepads when required for use at those events/meetings.
 They must not bear the name of any medicine or any information about medicines but may bear the name of the company providing them.
 No individual attendee should receive more than one pen or pencil or one notepad.